Cotton059/Light-Help/README_en.md

   <img src="images/021-1920-en.png" width="320" style="border-radius: 8px;" alt="Video Cover" title="Click to Play Video" />
 </a>

+### 🚑 Windows Environment Repair & Standalone Installation
+> **Tip:** If your customized/older system cannot find PowerShell or crashes upon launch, press `Win + R`, type `cmd`, hit Enter, and run either of the solutions below:

+**Solution A: Wake up dormant underlying system components (Run in CMD)**

+**Solution B: Force download and silently install standalone PowerShell 7 (Run in CMD)**

+### 🍎 Mac and 🐧Linux Cross-Platform Installation
+> **Tip:** If your Apple macOS system is not natively configured with a scripting environment, please press `Command + Space` to search for and open "Terminal", then copy and run the following command for a 1-click installation:

+### 🐧Linux System Installation (Using Ubuntu's Snap Package Manager as an example):
+> **Tip:** If your Linux system is missing PowerShell runtime components, please open the system's command-line terminal directly and use the built-in package manager to pull the latest environment version.

 ---
 #### ▶️ Lightspeed Sharing (YT) Video Tutorial: [Windows 11/10 Ultimate RAM Rescue: One Line of Code to 1-Click Free Up RAM, Make Your PC Fly!](https://youtu.be/PqKu_lRyAZM)